guruswarupa/launch/README.md

 ### Smart App Management
 - Apps are intelligently sorted by usage frequency
 - Unused apps are organized alphabetically
+- App usage stats displayed next to each app
+- Weekly phone usage summary shown at the bottom
 - Quick app uninstall with long-press gesture
 - Smooth grid and list view options